 That day, my mother and I came back home to our family, heroes.
 Not only did I have my swift outfit for the disco, but my mum also had a new outfit, and we got a new toaster.

 She was over the moon, bragging about how much money we saved.
 And I was proud of her for making it all happen.
-She was the shopping hero.
+She was a shopping hero.

 This experience is not uncommon to how most of us operate.